DGregan/Blockchain/README.md

   - New_Transaction: Verifies data to be sent in the POST request then creates a new transaction to be added to the Block.

   - Full Chain: Displays full information from the blockchain

+  - Register_nodes: Lets a node on the network know about neighvour nodes

+  - Consensus: Uses the consensus algorithm to resolve conflicts to ensure a node has the correct chain (Correct chain = longest valid chain available)